-Hardware Implementation of an Electrostatic MEMS-Actuator Linearization authored by F. Mair, M. Egretzberger, and A. Kugi and published in Proceedings of SPIE Smart Sensors, Actuators, and MEMS V.
+Hardware implementation of an electrostatic MEMS-actuator linearization authored by F. Mair, M. Egretzberger, A. Kugi and published in Microsystem Technologies.

 The content of this post-print version is identical to the published paper but without the publisher's final layout or copy editing.
 Please, scroll down for the article.